-There are two basic parallel computation models other than vector and pipeline model: message passing and data parallel.
+There are at least three basic parallel computation models other than vector and pipeline model: data parallel, message passing, and shared memory task parallel.

-8.1 Programming style
+9.1 Programming style

-Data-Parallel vs. Message Passing: the explicit communication can be somewhat hidden if one wants to program in a Data-Parallel style; it's something like SIMD: you specify a single action to execute on all processors.
-Example: if A, B and C are matrices, you can write C=A+B and let the compiler do the hard work of accessing remote memory locations, partition the matrix among the processors, etc. Guy Blelloch's doctoral dissertation wants to show that you can take your favorite algorithm and program it in HPF (High Performance Fortran), a data-parallel language with a clever set of primitives.
+Data parallel vs. message passing.
+Explicit communication can be somewhat hidden if one wants to program in a data parallel style; it's something like SIMD: you specify a single action to execute on all processors.
+Example: if A, B and C are matrices, you can write C=A+B and let the compiler do the hard work of accessing remote memory locations, partition the matrix among the processors, etc.

-By contrast, the explicit message passing gives the programmer careful control over the communication, but programming requires a lot of knowledge and is much more difficult (as you probably understood from the previous section).
+By contrast, explicit message passing gives the programmer careful control over the communication, but programming requires a lot of knowledge and is much more difficult (as you probably understood from the previous section).